Mandate under the Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) Act No. 13 of 2009

-The Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) Act Chapter 10:11 was enacted by the Parliament of Guyana in 2009 and supersedes the Money Laundering (Prevention) Act 2000 (MLPA).
+The Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) Act, Chapter 10:11, was enacted by the Parliament of Guyana in 2009, repealing and replacing the Money Laundering (Prevention) Act 2000.
+This legislation establishes a comprehensive legal framework for identifying, preventing, and prosecuting money laundering (ML) and the financing of terrorism (FT) in Guyana.

-This Act identifies money laundering and the financing of terrorism as criminal offences and provides for the following:
+The AML/CFT Act criminalizes money laundering, terrorist financing and proliferating financing and provides for the following:

-• Establishment and management of the Financial Intelligence Unit (FIU).
+• The establishment and management of the Financial Intelligence Unit (FIU).

-• Comprehensive powers for the prosecution of money laundering,
+• Comprehensive powers for the investigation and prosecution of money laundering, terrorist financing, and related financial crimes.

-• the establishment of a body to be known as the Anti-Money Laundering and Countering the Financing of Terrorism and Proliferation Financing National Co-ordination Committee (NCC).
+• The establishment of the Anti-Money Laundering, Countering the Financing of Terrorism, and Proliferation Financing (AML/CFT/CPF) National Coordination Committee (NCC) to facilitate effective policy coordination and implementation.

 Reporting Entity